Jo darr gaya, samjho voh mar gaya!

 However, knowing that one has to at least begin with a formulaic baseline, here are some tips to help you get started to develop your own fashion of studying for the exam.

-Also, try out this short and free online career aptitude test to find out if there are other careers that would be a better fit for you.
+Also, try out this short free online personality test and free online career aptitude test.
+It’ll help you know yourself better and also find out if there are other careers that would be a better fit for you.

 Given the general substance of the syllabus, there could be hundreds, if not thousands, of books that could be potentially claimed as preparatory material.
 However, this could lead to a dangerous consequence of too many books and too little time.